boyanfan/opus-source/opus-compiler/README.md

 int locateStartOfNextLine(Lexer *lexer, FILE *sourceCode);
 ```

-If a literal are successfully lexed (means there is no token nor lexing error), lexer
+If a literal is successfully lexed (means there is no token nor lexing error), lexer
 calls `initSafeToken()` to return an error-free token with a specific token
 type; if any error occurs, the lexer calls `initUnsafeToken()` to return a token
 with a specific error type.